Signed in as:

 Lincoln School sends home a parent communication folder most Thursdays which is known as the MESH folder.
 This will contain information and flyers about school events and policies.

 FYI: Many teachers also send home graded papers in the MESH each week.
 However, I send graded papers home in the daily Blue Folder instead.

 Also, please do not return any forms or paperwork in the MESH folder.
 I do not look inside the returned MESH folders.
 Instead, all forms and notes etc. should be put in the daily Blue Folder.
-This folder is checked daily.
+This folder is checked every day.